Frequent website users should periodically check this page for website changes

 - Early-2019: Materials on Zambezi Boarding Secondary School (ZBSS) and its literacy project, now visit: Zambezi 2019-1930s.
 Also on the same new Zambezi page are old 1936 photos of ordinary life and living in Zambezi District.
 These were taken by a colonial officer, Thomas George Clayton Vaughan-Jones.
 While neither the 1936 photos nor the current material on ZBSS are related, they do provide an interesting time contrast of the district.

 - The website’s overall “look and feel” has changed.
 It is now easier to read on i-phones and i-pads thanks to AVADA, the website’s new theme.

 - Cinderella to Princess.
-Plans for this page abruptly changed following the tragic passing of Patrick Sapallo in May — following surgery.
+Plans for this page abruptly changed following the tragic passing of Patrick Sapallo in May 2018 following surgery.
 He had a vision for this page, and planned to completely write it.
 This, however, was not to be.
 All of us: family, friends and researchers are the poorer for his passing.
-After much thought, I have done my best (in August) to complete it while reflecting on Patrick’s life and love for the NWP.
+After much thought, In August 2018, I did my best to complete it while reflecting on Patrick’s life and love for the NWP.
 It is both a memorial to him as well as a commentary about the NWP’s economy in the last few years.

-- Between May and early October 2018, many less obvious changes have been made on these four pages to make them more helpful:
+- Between May 2018 and the end of the year, many less obvious changes have been made on five website pages to make them more helpful to scholars:

 - Prologue — rewritten and photos added.